mbevand/covid19-age-stratified-ifr/README.md

+*Updated: 27 Sep 2020*

+Author: Marc Bevand

 # Calculating the age-stratified infection fatality ratio (IFR) of COVID-19

-*Updated: 02 Sep 2020*

-Author: Marc Bevand

 The largest serological prevalence survey of COVID-19 was conducted by Spain during the second round of a study that analyzed 63 564 samples between 18 May